Magnetic dipole moments of bottom-charm baryons in light-cone QCD: The LCSR for magnetic dipole moments of the baryons

 where q is the momentum of the photon, $\gamma$ is the external electromagnetic field and $J(x)$ is the interpolating current having quantum numbers $J^P =\frac{1}{2}^+$.
 The interpolating current $J(x)$ is one of the key components necessary to extract the magnetic dipole moments of the bottom-charm baryons employing the LCSR method.
 There are different ways to construct the corresponding interpolating currents using the diquark-quark configurations of different spin parities.
 Taking into account all the properties of the bottom-charm baryons, the following interpolating currents are constructed in Ref. \cite{Wang:2022ufh}, that we employ to evaluate the magnetic dipole moments of these bottom-charm baryons:

 where q is u, d or s-quark, a, b, and c are color indices; and C is the charge conjugation matrix.
+However, detailed investigations show that the $J_1$ interpolating current is symmetric under the $b\leftrightarrow c$ exchange, while the $J_2$ interpolating current is antisymmetric under the $b\leftrightarrow c$ exchange.
+Therefore, the $J_1$ interpolating current couples to the $\Xi_{bc}$ and $\Omega_{bc}$ baryons, while the $J_2$ interpolating current couples to the $\Xi_{bc}^{\prime}$ and $\Omega_{bc}^{\prime}$ baryons.

-To evaluate the physical representation of the correlation function, we insert a complete set of hadronic states having the same quantum numbers as that of bottom-charm baryons interpolating currents and we get:
+To evaluate the physical representation of the correlation function, we insert two complete sets of hadronic states having the same quantum numbers as that of bottom-charm baryons interpolating currents and we get:

 where dots stand for the contribution of the continuum and higher states.
-As can be seen from in Eq. (\ref{edmn02}), we need explicit forms of matrix elements such as $\langle0\mid J_{B_{bc}}(0)\mid {B_{bc}}(p,s)\rangle$ and $\langle {B_{bc}}(p)\mid {B_{bc}}(p+q)\rangle_\gamma$ and they are written as follows
+As can be seen from in Eq. (\ref{edmn02}), we need explicit forms of matrix elements such as $\langle0\mid J_{B^{(\prime)}_{bc}}(0)\mid {B^{(\prime)}_{bc}}(p,s)\rangle$ and $\langle {B^{(\prime)}_{bc}}(p)\mid {B^{(\prime)}_{bc}}(p+q)\rangle_\gamma$ and they are written as follows

-where $\nu(p)$ is the Dirac spinor, $\lambda_{{B_{bc}}}$ is the residue of the corresponding baryon; and $F_{1,2}(Q^2)$ are Lorentz invariant form factors whose values at $Q^2 =0$ are needed in determination of the magnetic dipole moments.
-Summation over spins of $B_{bc}$ baryon is carried out as:
+where $\nu(p)$ is the Dirac spinor, $\lambda_{{B^{(\prime)}_{bc}}}$ is the residue of the corresponding baryon; and $F_{1,2}(Q^2)$ are Lorentz invariant form factors whose values at $Q^2 =0$ are needed in determination of the magnetic dipole moments.
+Summation over spins of $B^{(\prime)}_{bc}$ baryon is carried out as:

 Using Eqs. (\ref{edmn02})-(\ref{edmn04}) the hadronic representation of the correlation function takes the form